Posted on Tuesday, June 17th, 2014 by Russ Fischer

 Sometimes with the vigilante justice movie he has to also tangle with police, which are traditional or security people.
 Is there going to be any of that in this?

 No, not really.
 In this particular film, without giving anything away, he deals with them, but they’re not always good guys these days, unfortunately.
 He deals with those characters too, characters that are similar to Alonzo, in Training Day, he has to deal with those guys.

 Like Olympus Has Fallen, this is said to be a hard “R” film.
 What compels you to play in that area?
-And are there certain action set pieces that really push what we get to see into R territory?

 Again, I’m a product of older filmmakers I guess, from the past where you get to make movies, and scenes are what they are.
 You know if you think about Scorsese back in the day when he was making Taxi Driver, or Coppola, Frankenheimer, Sidney Lumet… they’re making films where you witness violence in a real way.
 And sometimes violence in a very real way is much faster and more impactful because it feels real and you’re watching it happen and watching your star do these things.
 So it’s not like he’s doing superhero moves.

 The violence you witness is Denzel doing it.
 We’re taking some visual effects and doing some things.
 You see something happen it’s happening in front of you as opposed to cutting away and doing a bunch of tricks.
 It’s in front of you.
 So it’s hard not to make it a hard “R” if you see a guy get punched and teeth wind up in someone’s knuckles, you know what I mean?
 I don’t think you can get away with a PG. (laughter) Some other things I can tell you, you’ll never look at corkscrews again. (laughter) I’ll tell you that.
 It’s hardcore.
 There’s some stuff that even I go, “wow, okay”. (laughter) We’ll see what happens.